DispatchSky-Labs/DispatchSky-Labs/CieloTracker_iOS/ICLOUD_SYNC_SETUP.md

    - Should be: `iCloud.com.yourname.CielotTrackerPro`

 3. **Check Entitlements:**
-   - Verify `CielotTrackerPro.entitlements` file exists
+   - Verify `CieloTracker/CielotTrackerPro.entitlements` file exists
    - Should have CloudKit enabled

 4. **Wait for Sync:**